 In addition to the general requirements of the university, specific requirements for admission to classified graduate status are:

 - A bachelor's degree (major or minor) from an accredited college or university;

-- Submission of an acceptable Graduate Management Admission (GMAT) or GRE score unless the GMAT or GRE score is waived by the coordinator of the MSIT program or the chair of the department based on waiver guidelines set by the department.
+- Submission of an acceptable Graduate Management Admission (GMAT) or GRE score unless the GMAT or GRE score is waived by the coordinator of the MSIST program or the chair of the department based on waiver guidelines set by the department.
 Send GMAT or GRE score to MSIST Program Coordinator, Information and Decision Sciences Department, 5500 University Parkway, San Bernardino, CA 92407.

 Students who meet all entrance requirements may be admitted to the program in a conditionally classified status until the Foundational Course requirements are met.
 Once students meet the minimum passing level of “B” for each of the two foundational courses (ADMN 601 & ADMN 602) they will be advanced to classified graduate standing in the program.
-Only fully classified students, however, may enroll in the other 600-level core courses unless they have written consent from the college graduate director.
+Only fully classified students, however, may enroll in the other 600-level core courses unless they have written consent from the MSIST program coordinator.

 Advancement to Candidacy

 To be advanced to candidacy, a student must have: